 Leroy Tripette, Education Manager for event sponsor Intel Corporation Folsom, also was on hand to thank the teachers for their dedication to children and families and to give them special gift bags courtesy of Intel.

-This is the fifth year for the Sacramento River Cats to recognize the area's top teachers with an evening specifically dedicated to the area's Teachers of the Year.
-On March 11, 2012 the Teachers of the Year were honored in a special on court ceremony during the Sacramento Kings/Atlanta Hawks game.
+This is the sixth year for the Sacramento River Cats to recognize the area's top teachers with an evening specifically dedicated to the area's Teachers of the Year.
+On March 11, 2012, the Teachers of the Year were honored in a special on-court ceremony during the Sacramento Kings/Atlanta Hawks game.
 Teacher Appreciation Night at Power Balance Pavilion was sponsored by U.S. Bank.
 At a special dinner on April 17, the two Sacramento County Teachers of the Year were honored by the Sacramento Scottish Rite Bodies of Freemasonry.